Brief (breef) –noun

 When I first became a grandmother, I found few regularly updated blogs by and for grandmothers, so I decided to give it a whirl.
 This is my whirl.
 I started whirling in July of 2009 and have continued nearly daily ever since.
 I'm happy to report that in that time, the number of blogging grandparents has grown and the grandma blogger community of which I'm a member now thrives.

 So, yes, I am indeed a grandma.
 My first grandson was born in June of 2008.
 My second, baby brother to the first, arrived in June of 2011.
-Both are children of my middle daughter and her husband — both whom were born in 1983.
+Their little brother arrived June 2014.
+All three June babes are children of my middle daughter and her husband — both whom were born in 1983.
 My two other daughters (born in 1982 and 1985) have yet to add to my gaggle of grandkids.
 I'm happy to patiently wait until the time is right for them.
 No pressure from this grandma!

 The word "grandma" conjures images of old ladies with gray-haired buns, content to do nothing more than while away their remaining years in a rocking chair, crocheting this and that for loved ones.
 That stereotype does not fit me.
 That stereotype doesn't fit most grandmothers nowadays.
 We're so much more.
 We're younger, more vibrant, more active, more engaged, more involved, more interesting than the inaccurate and unrealistic idea often associated with the word Grandma.
 My hope is that someday soon the media, marketers and more will understand that.